 When I started my company, I looked around and saw that my competitors were either copywriters or marketing firms with copywriters on staff.
 This is an era where you can either learn to write yourself, hire an independent writer, or hire a writer who works in a marketing firm.

 Daniel: I assist people in messaging.
 I can tell you the best way to position your business from a message perspective.
 That knowledge extends to several forms of products and services.
-Our bread and butter is websites, but RedShift Writers has put together very respectable SEO campaigns, social media content, print materials, proposals and more.
+Our bread and butter are websites, but RedShift Writers has put together very respectable SEO campaigns, social media content, print materials, proposals, and more.

-Cristian: And still, how do you get noticed?
-Most people think that if you write a blog you’ll get instant success.
+And still, how do you get noticed?
+Most people think that if you write a blog, you’ll get instant success.
 But things have changed!
 What would be your best advice for a small company willing to get ahead and have some exposure?

 (-> RedShift Writers Content Writing Case Studies)

-Cristian: I recently read (and tend to agree) that Facebook is not necessarily the best investment for a small business to get noticed, mostly because when you are small you want to spend any penny on getting customers the quickest and not building a “fan base”.
+I recently read (and tend to agree) that Facebook is not necessarily the best investment for a small business to get noticed, mostly because when you are small, you want to spend any penny on getting customers the quickest and not building a “fan base.”
 What’s your take on social media for small businesses?

 Daniel: I’m generally for it, actually.
 With the exception of certain businesses and certain industries, social media is becoming something that is somewhat expected.
 It’s a sign of legitimacy.
 It also contributes to SEO, and it can be used to pull customers all the way through the purchase process.

-Having said that, I think it’s very important to demonstrate ROI.
+Having said that, I think it’s essential to demonstrate ROI.
 Facebook Likes and Twitter followers may be good for your business, but you need to be able to show yourself how they contribute to what you do.
 Otherwise, you may or may not be throwing money down the drain.

 But if you have a cake shop or something, you obviously could benefit a little from a Facebook wall, so I would recommend setting one up.

-I also always recommend securing URLs quickly on the major social media sites, just so you have them.
+I also always recommend securing URLs quickly on the major social media sites, so that you have them.

 Daniel: Make sure you have a creative at the helm of your company.
 Creatives know how to make things happen for small companies.
 And make sure the content you are putting out is clean.
 Heck, make sure you are putting out content in the first place!